 Maldives Country Report

 The risk of terrorist attacks in the Maldives, especially outside the capital Malé, is low.
-The September 2007 IED attack near Sultan Park in Malé that injured 12 foreign tourists was probably motivated by then-president Maumoon Gayoom's dictatorial rule, rather than militant Islamism.
+The September 2007 improvised explosive device attack near Sultan Park in Malé that injured 12 foreign tourists was probably motivated by then-president Maumoon Gayoom's dictatorial rule, rather than militant Islamism.
 Dozens of Maldivians travelled to fight with militant groups in Syria, and thus the risk of radicalisation remains.
 But a more immediate threat than home-grown extremists (who are likely to value a safe haven in the Maldives) stems from violent criminal gangs.
 As a response to a heightened threat of terrorism worldwide, the government has adopted preventive measures towards threats, particularly to ease tourist fears.

 Vaccinations required to enter the country